plaetzchen79/ngx-printer-demo/projects/ngx-printer/README.md

 You can override this class name using the property *renderClass* (also in forRoot).
 Make sure that the class is placed in your global styles (styles.css).

+### Name of app-root
+When printing to the current window the service searches the app-root component.
+If you have changed the name of the root component in your app you can override the name using the property *appRootName*.

 ## Functions - How to print
 ### Print current window